alexgolec/tda-api/docs/streaming.rst

 instruments, but by itself is insufficient to determine when trades actually take place.
 The time of sale streams notify on trades as they happen.
-Together with the level two data, they provide a fairly complete picture of what is sappening on an exchange.
+Together with the level two data, they provide a fairly complete picture of what is happening on an exchange.

-All time of sale streams us a common spec:
+All time of sale streams uss a common set of fields:

 .. autoclass:: tda.streaming::StreamClient.TimesaleFields
   :members: